Tabouli Salad: A Lebanese Tabbouleh Recipe

 Serve tabouli with any and all grilled foods, such a fresh flavor to add to the plate.
 Tabbouleh is wonderful with Grilled Chicken Shawarma, Shish Tawook Grilled Chicken Skewers, Lebanese Grilled Kafta, Simple 7 Spice Chicken.

 While tabbouleh does include fine bulgur wheat, the salad is not a wheat salad.
 Tabouli is a fresh herb salad of parsley and mint!
 Read more about what is bulgur!
 Some grocery stores carry fine bulgur.
 Most Middle Eastern markets will have bulgur.
 Check out my fine bulgur here in my shop.
 Note too that you may see fine bulgur called cracked wheat.
-The two are a little different: bulgur is a par cooked wheat granule and cracked wheat is not.
+The two are a little different: bulgur is a par-cooked wheat granule and cracked wheat is not.
 Fine bulgur does not need to be cooked; it is simply softened in liquid.

-This Middle Eastern salad a healthy part of the Mediterranean diet because it includes fresh herbs and vegetables with a very light and healthy vinaigrette.
+This Middle Eastern salad is a healthy part of the Mediterranean diet because it includes fresh herbs and vegetables with a very light and healthy vinaigrette.

 Other Tabbouleh Salad Recipes